Humans as Occupational Beings 2 (10311.1)

 In the course of studying occupational therapy, students may be exposed to clinical scenarios and situations that may be compelling or distressing.
 At UC, a free counselling service is available for all students.
 All sessions are confidential.
 The UC Medical and Counselling Centre is located on Level B in Building 1.
 For more information, please go to: https://www.canberra.edu.au/on-campus/health-and-support/medical-counselling

 It is essential that students actively participate in all lectures, tutorials and workshops.
 All tutorials and workshops are conducted face-to-face and attendance is expected to enable development of practical skills.

 Such participation is required by students in order to meet the Australian Occupational Therapy Competency Standards (2018).
 Therefore, except in the case of extenuating circumstances, 100% attendance for all lectures and tutorials is expected.
 It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, by email.

 Required IT skills

 It is expected that students will have basic word processing skills, an ability to use databases to search for journal articles, and to regularly access their UC email account and Canvas.
 Canvas is an online learning site which provides students with access to readings and learning activities.

-Lecturers will communicate with students via their UC email account and Canvas.
-It is the students' responsibility to regularly check their UC email and Canvas for messages, information and/or instructions.
+Lecturers will communicate with all students via their UC email account and announcements on Canvas.
+It is the students' responsibility to regularly check their email and Canvas for messages, information and/or instructions.